Albert0i/RU330/security3.md

 - Encryption
 - Public key infrastructure

 If you understand encryption, even on a basic level, then you have a much better idea of what you're doing when you're configuring TLS in your own Redis deployments.
-This is the final week of the course.
-I'm really glad you're here.
-And I encourage you to stick with it to the end.

 ### I. [Redis Horror Story #2](https://youtu.be/7VrOt4DETlo)